gausby/ecoule/documentation/building-an-ecoute-data-handler.md

         return (new DataHandler(config));
     };

-As with all the other initialization functions, it receives one parameter, a callback function that needs to be called when the initializer is done—if this does not happen, it will hang the parent Écoute instance.
+As with all the other initialization functions, it receives one parameter, a callback function that needs to be called when the initializer is done—if this does not happen, it will hang the parent Écoule instance.

-A data handler should initialize connections to databases, check for permissions, and so forth, so it can return an error, and thus terminate the Écoute-instance, if required conditions are not met, before Écoute starts collecting data or outputing data.
+A data handler should initialize connections to databases, check for permissions, and so forth, so it can return an error, and thus terminate the Écoule-instance, if required conditions are not met, before Écoule starts collecting data or outputing data.

 ## The `match`-Function